-One of the biggest news stories in the banking sector recently, has been the TSB IT crisis where many customers were unable to access their accounts for several weeks, leaving customers enraged and struggling to access funds for day to day life.
-This was a PR disaster and top lawyers have now been employed to probe the IT meltdown.
+In recent years one of the biggest news stories in the banking sector, was the TSB IT crisis where many customers were unable to access their accounts for several weeks, leaving customers enraged and struggling to access funds for day to day life.
+This was a PR disaster and top lawyers were employed to probe the IT meltdown.

 IT meltdowns, data breaches, hostile takeovers, and other disasters have an impact on treasury roles whether or not the treasurer has any involvement in the circumstances that led to it.
 While a crisis is being investigated and remedied, it is of the upmost importance that all parties have complete faith in the treasury as they can help mitigate the risks associated with a crisis.

 We outline how those in treasury roles need to preserve their reputation, and the organisation’s.

 Why is Your Reputation As A Treasurer Paramount in a Crisis?